Mark L. Rosenberg

 Mark L. Rosenberg (born 1945) is an American physician and public health researcher.
 He joined the Task Force for Global Health in 1999, retiring as president and CEO in 2016.
-Rosenberg also served as Assistant Surgeon General and as Rear Admiral in the United States Public Health Service from 1995–2000.
+Rosenberg also served as Assistant Surgeon General and as Rear Admiral in the United States Public Health Service from 1995 to 2000.
 He has served on the faculty at Morehouse School of Medicine, Emory University School of Medicine, and the Rollins School of Public Health at Emory University.
 He previously worked at the Centers for Disease Control and Prevention (CDC) for approximately 20 years, dealing with eradication of smallpox, HIV/AIDS and enteric diseases.
 He also helped oversee research on gun violence through the National Center for Injury Prevention and Control (NCIPC).

 Education

 Rosenberg received his undergraduate degree, as well as degrees in public policy and medicine, at Harvard University.
 He completed a residency in internal medicine and a fellowship in infectious diseases at Massachusetts General Hospital, a residency in psychiatry at the Boston Beth Israel Hospital, and a residency in preventive medicine at CDC.